School Age Students PreK-12

 Least Restrictive Environment Specialist works with schools to assure that students with special needs are receiving their instruction within the general education classroom to the greatest extent possible.
 The specialist assists teachers and instructional assistants in accessing training that is needed to best support their students.
 Remaining informed about best practices, research based interventions and instructional strategies are an important facet of the LRE Specialist’s responsibilities.
 If the student’s home school cannot successfully serve a student, the LRE Specialist works with families to assure that appropriate placements are determined to meet student needs.

-Behavior Specialists support school staff in serving students with emotional disabilities and related issues.
+Behavior Specialists support school staff in serving students with emotional disabilities, other health impairments and multiple disabilities.
 The specialists and their technicians work diligently with schools to provide strategies and techniques to successfully educate challenging students in their home school.
-In addition, they work closely with the instructional staff in the self-contained ED regional classrooms and specialized programs to assure that best practices, instructional technology and exposure to the voluntary state curriculum are in place.
+In addition, they work closely with the instructional staff in the self-contained ED regional classrooms and specialized programs to assure that best practices, instructional technology and exposure to the Maryland College and Career- Ready Standards are in place.
 They strive to make certain that all students benefit from their education regardless of their emotional challenges.

 Program Specialists provide support to schools who work with students with Autism, Intellectual Disability and Multiple Disabilities.
 A behavior support technician provides follow up and direct assistance to school teams and students.
-The Program Specialist and technician work diligently with schools to provide successful strategies and techniques in order to educate students with low incidence disabilities in their home school.
-In addition, they work closely with the instructional staff in the self-contained Autism and Alternate Curriculum Class (ACC) classrooms to assure that best practices, instructional technology and exposure to the voluntary state curriculum are in place.
-They strive to make certain that all students benefit from their education regardless of their academic or behavioral challenges.
+The Program Specialist and technician work diligently with schools to provide successful strategies and techniques in order to educate students with low-incidence disabilities in their home school.
+In addition, they work closely with the instructional staff in the self-contained Autism and Alternate Curriculum Class (ACC) classrooms to assure that best practices, instructional technology and exposure to the Maryland College and Career-Ready Standards are in place.
+They strive to make certain that all students benefit from their education, regardless of their academic or behavioral challenges.

-Instructional Support Specialists assist in managing grant activities, reporting data, supporting programming such as Extended School Year (ESY) and facilitating the development of professional activites for teachers and school leadership teams.
+Instructional Support Specialists assist in managing grant activities, reporting data and facilitating the development of professional activites for teachers and school leadership teams.
 All are intended to provide support and resources to increase student achievement through specialized instruction (SI).